danyaberezun/KEEPs/README.md

   }
 ```

-The programmer has to explicitly cast `chartData` to `PieData`, however this could be inferred by subtype reconstruction.
+The programmer has to explicitly cast `chartData` to `PieData`, however this could be inferred by subtyping reconstruction.
 The resulting code becomes more type-safe and less verbose.

 ```Kotlin